newscorp-ghfb/okta-kubectl-auth/README.md

 ## Setup

+### Building

+To build the tool, simply run `make build` in the repository's root, this will build binaries for Linux and OSX.

 ### Okta

 For instructions on how to set up an Okta application that uses the OIDC flow to expose user groups as JWT claims, refer to [okta-setup](./docs/okta-setup.md).